phetsims/phet-info/checklists/code_review_checklist.md

 this.doSomethingElse();
 ```

-- [ ] Comments should not extend beyond 120 columns, and line breaks should be inserted for multi-line comments just
+- [ ] Comments should not extend beyond 120 columns.
+Break long comments into multiple lines to optimize readability (use your judgement).
-before the word that would extend beyond 120th column.
-Multi-line comments should not use a column width less than 80
-(this helps to get more code on the screen at once).
-Code lines should also be broken up if they pass 120 columns.

 - [ ] Where inheritance is needed, use `PHET_CORE/inherit`.
 Add prototype and static functions via the appropriate arguments to inherit.
 Spaces should exist between the function names unless the functions are all short and closely related.
 Example: